kenmck3772/theclanhearth/README.md

-# The Clan Hearth — Fresh Build
+The Clan Hearth v2.3.1 — baked with your dataset.

-• Clan Finder wired to rich `clans.json`
-• Local CSS (no Tailwind CDN)
-• Map + Tartan Designer working from JSON